Starring Marisol Montalvo

 The Art House and Mark Cortale proudly present MARISOL MONTALVO directed by Jeffery Roberson.
 Best known to Provincetown audiences for her appearances in CLASSICAL VARLA, international opera star Marisol Montalvo returns to Provincetown with the world premiere of MAD SCENE – a theatrical journey of operatic proportion!

 Montalvo made her Carnegie Hall debut under the baton of Christoph Eschenbach with the Philadelphia Orchestra.
 She was most recently invited by him to perform the role of Sophie in Der Rosenkavalier opposite Renee Fleming with the National Symphony Orchestra at the Kennedy Center in Washington, DC.
 Upcoming engagements include Knoxville: Summer of 1915 this July at the Ravinia Festival in Chicago and performances at the Salzburg Festival in 2018.
+Recent engagements include Knoxville: Summer of 1915 last season at the Ravinia Festival in Chicago.
+Montalvo will return to the Salzburg Festival for concerts in the summer of 2019.

 As well as performing alongside many of the worlds most renowned conductors and orchestras, she has had the privilege of working closely with many of todays leading composers, including Matthias Pintscher, Olga Neuwirth, and Wolfgang Rihm.
 Several have written roles especially for her, including Peter Eötvos (Sierve Maria in Love and Other Demons), Pascal Dusapin (Prothoe in Penthesilea) and Marco Stroppa (Olbia in Il Re Orso).
 Her affinity for contemporary music has led to regular engagements with ensembles including Klangforum Wien, Ensemble Intercontemporain, International Contemporary Ensemble (ICE), Ensemble Remix and Ensemble Modern.